pirateradiohack/Transistor_Deprecated/README.md

 That should boot the image.
 You can then `ssh` into it on `localhost` on port 2222, and use port 80 on `localhost` port 2223.

-## Pinout
+## Hardware
 This is the detailed usage of the pins (thanks to https://pinout.xyz).
 This is mostly of interest when you want to connect the buttons.

 OOS stands for On Off Shim
 PB stands for Phat Beat
 AAS stands for Audio Amp Shim
+AZ stands for Raspio Analog Zero

 Since powers and grounds don't take names, here is their pinout:
-- Power 1: PB / OOS
+- Power 1: PB / OOS / AZ
 - Power 2: PB / AAS / OOS
-- Ground 6: OOS
+- Ground 6: OOS / AZ
-- Ground 9: OOS
+- Ground 9: OOS / AZ
+- Ground 14: AZ
-- Ground 20: PB
+- Ground 20: PB / AZ
-- Ground 25: PB / AAS
+- Ground 25: PB / AAS / AZ
-- Ground 30: PB
+- Ground 30: PB / AZ
-- Ground 34: PB
+- Ground 34: PB / AZ
-- Ground 39: PB / AAS
+- Ground 39: PB / AAS / AZ

 ![Pinout](https://github.com/pirateradiohack/PiRadio/blob/master/Pinout.png)
 ![Pinout Legend](https://github.com/pirateradiohack/PiRadio/blob/master/Legend-Pinout.png)

+The first channel of the Raspio Analog Zero (channel 0) is expecting to receive a potentiometer to set the sound volume: plug the ends of the potentiometer to 3.3v and ground, then plug the wiper (usually found in the middle of the three tabs) into the first channel of the Analog Zero.

+## Contribution
 Issues and pull requests are welcome.